rcmdnk/GitHub-gas/README.md

-If you want to share the result, it is better to prepare another Sheets to hide parameters (ClientID/Secret or TOKEN), because the public access to your sheets will allow to see scripts, too.
+If you want to share the result, it is better to prepare another Sheets to hide parameters (ClientID/Secret or TOKEN), because the public access to your sheets will allow seeing scripts, too.

 For this case, make new Sheets and get ID, and set ID to `REPLICA`, then execute **GitHub.gs/copySheets()** function.